Superchunk: History

 The band's ninth studio album, Majesty Shredding, was released on September 14, 2010.
 The band was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival he curated in December 2011 in Minehead, Somerset.

 The band's tenth studio album, I Hate Music, was released on August 20, 2013.
-Before the release, Ballance announced on the band's website that she would not be taking part in the upcoming tour to promote the album, citing a worsening hearing condition known as hyperacusis.
+Prior to the release, Ballance announced on the band's website that she would not be taking part in the upcoming tour to promote the album, citing a worsening hearing condition known as hyperacusis.
 Her live replacement was Jason Narducy, formerly of Verbow and then bass player with Bob Mould's band.
 The band performed in North America, Australia and the UK as part of the tour.

 In November 2013, the band played the holiday camp edition of the All Tomorrow's Parties festival in Camber Sands, England.

-On February 27, 2016, Superchunk re-united with original drummer Chuck Garrison for a performance of "Slack Motherfucker" at the end of a Scharpling & Wurster live show in Durham, North Carolina.
+On February 27, 2016, Superchunk reunited with original drummer Chuck Garrison for a performance of "Slack Motherfucker" at the end of a Scharpling & Wurster live show in Durham, North Carolina.
 Jon Wurster performed some of the vocals in character as Philly Boy Roy.

-In November 2017, the band announced that their 11th studio album What a Time to Be Alive will be released in February 2018.
+In November 2017, the band announced that their eleventh studio album, What a Time to Be Alive, will be released in February 2018.